abhishekpingale22/jenkins-sample/jenkins-D2.md

 ### Jenkins Build with Jenkinsfile
 - Navigate to Provide a name for your new item and select Pipeline
+- Enter below Pipeline code into the Script text area
 - **Jenkinsfile**
 ```
 pipeline {